LeoLMH/Just-Innovations/README.md

 The voice handler relies on Speech-To-Text results from Google Cloud.
 It sends a request along with a piece of audio recording to Google Cloud and gets transcripts.
 Stop word counts are directly obtained from those transcripts and sent to the feedback handler.
 Furthermore, the ground true script provided by users can be used to compare with the rehearsals.
 The percentage of correctly recited words is sent to feedback handler.

-The voice handler uses librosa library to get the start and stop time of each word.
+The voice handler uses librosa library to verity the start and stop time of each word produced by Google API.
 In this way, the engine calculates a fluent score for every 5 consecutive words.
 Given that time period, the maximum and minimum waveform magnitudes are checked for each word.
 The average volume of two consecutive words is passed to feedback handler.

 Last but not least, the voice handler uses torchaudio model to learn to analyze positive and negative emotions from audio.
 The model can also compare sentiment of the audio with topics selected by users.
 The analysis results are sent to feedback handler.